schmt5/quiz/docs/custom-domain-setup.md

 ---

 ## Next action
-You're done with Task 1. **Task 2:** add `waerweiss.ch` as a site in Cloudflare and grab the two nameservers.
+You're done with Tasks 1–3 (nameservers set at Infomaniak). **Wait for Cloudflare's "Active" confirmation**, then re-add the SPF/DMARC TXT records in Cloudflare and move on to **Task 4:** route the app to Fly.io.